-While street food has long been a mainstay of culinary culture in the Thai capital, the planned release of Bangkok’s first Michelin dining guide by the end of 2017 underscores the growing sophistication of the city’s dining scene.
+While street food has long been a mainstay of culinary culture in the Thai capital, the release of Bangkok’s first Michelin dining guide in 2017 underscored the growing sophistication of the city’s food scene.

-From street fare to fine dining, here’s a list of ten great places to eat in Bangkok.
+From street fare to fine dining, here are ten great places to eat in Bangkok.

 P.Kitchen on Sukhumvit Soi 18 will satisfy your Thai food cravings quickly and without fuss.
 Sit out on the deck under the fans or there’s an air-conditioned room at the back.
 The whole steamed sea bass with lemon, chilli and garlic is served with soup that’s left for you to pour over the fish while it’s still simmering above coals at your table.
 Hold the spice if you don’t want your mouth to burn.
 Or better still, order a large Singha Beer to wash it down.